Variations in Mass, #1-3

 February 12 - March 18, 2020

-Various Small Fires is pleased to present its first solo exhibition with Jacqueline Kiyomi Gordon, Variations in Mass, #1-3, in the gallery courtyard and sound corridor.
-Gordon, whose multi-media practice meditates on the relationship between sound, architecture, time and the body, debuts her first outdoor work – an immersive, polysensory installation consisting of three new kinetic sculptures.
+Various Small Fires is pleased to present its first solo exhibition with Jacqueline Kiyomi Gork, Variations in Mass, #1-3, in the gallery courtyard and sound corridor.
+Gork, whose multi-media practice meditates on the relationship between sound, architecture, time and the body, debuts her first outdoor work – an immersive, polysensory installation consisting of three new kinetic sculptures.

-Influenced by systems art, minimalist sculpture and experimental composers, Gordon carefully conceives of the intangible and mutable aspects of a body’s sensorial experience.
-Pushing against the static definitions of architecture and earth, Gordon embraces the feedback cycles emitted from various physicalities as the instruments of her sonic imaging.
-Concerned with the shape of a sound or the tonality of a space, a street, or a sky, Gordon asks: What does volume feel like?
+Influenced by systems art, minimalist sculpture and experimental composers, Gork carefully conceives of the intangible and mutable aspects of a body’s sensorial experience.
+Pushing against the static definitions of architecture and earth, Gork embraces the feedback cycles emitted from various physicalities as the instruments of her sonic imaging.
+Concerned with the shape of a sound or the tonality of a space, a street, or a sky, Gork asks: What does volume feel like?
 Where does a composition begin and background noise end?
 Which is technological and which is human?